 Two Class 114 sets with E56002 closest stopped at Ancaster on their journey to Mablethorpe.
 Date unknown.
 Steve Davies Collection.

 E56002 at the front of a pair of Class 114s at Swineshead, a stop on it's journey to Mablethorpe.
 Date unknown.
 Steve Davies Collection.

 E50004; Sheffield, January 1967.
 E50004 was the first DMU to be painted at Doncaster in rail-blue livery; the double-arrow symbols were painted by hand.
 BR produced a Design Manual when the double arrow was introduced, and this showed that the double arrow always faced forward when displayed on a ship's funnel.
 The paintshop at Doncaster mis-interpreted this, thinking that - as with the original BR crest - the arrow should always face the front, and so E50004 emerged from Doncaster incorrectly liveried on the driver's side.
 I don't know how long this remained before being corrected.
 David Faircloth.

-A Derby heavyweight set (Class 114) emerges from Conisbrough Tunnel (near Doncaster) with a Sheffield service in 1967.
+A Derby Heavyweight set emerges from Conisborough Tunnel in 1967.
 John Law.